William Moberly: Early life and education

+Moberly was born on 14 November 1850 to Rev. Charles Edward Moberly and his wife, and Catherine (née Temple).
+His father was an assistant master at Rugby School and composer of the school's anthem.
+His mother was a daughter of Octavius Temple, the Lieutenant Governor of Sierra Leone, and granddaughter of the cleric and essayist William Johnson Temple.

+Moberly had two younger sisters: Mary, 2 years his junior, who went on to become a headmistress of girls' schools in Gateshead and Newcastle, and the youngest, Frances, 4 years his junior.

-Moberly was educated at Rugby School, before going to Balliol College, Oxford.
+Moberly was educated at Rugby School between 1862 and 1869.
+He matriculated at Balliol College, Oxford in 1969 as an Exhibitioner.
 He won a blue for rugby in 1872 and until 1874 played for the university.
 This included the first ever Varsity Match against Cambridge in 1872, with Moberly captaining Oxford to victory.
 He also played two first-class cricket matches for Oxford, against the Gentlemen of England in 1870 and 1872.
+He was captain of Oxford University Rugby Football Club from 1870 to 1872.

+Having achieved Second Class in Classical Moderations and Literae humaniores, Moberly graduated from Oxford with a BA in 1873 and received his MA Oxon in 1877.

 Rugby career

-As a wing-three-quarter, he took part in the second ever rugby international between England and Scotland, in 1872.
+As a wing-three-quarter, Moberly took part in the second ever rugby international between England and Scotland, in 1872.
 The match, which took place at The Oval, was won by England.
 Although at club level he always played three-quarter, he was picked as a fullback for England.
-He was described as a clever runner, who could "drop with either foot, and was a good shot at goal."
+He was described by Frank Marshall as a clever runner, who could "drop with either foot, and was a good shot at goal."
 At club level, Moberly turned out for the Ravenscourt Park Football Club.

 He was appointed as an assistant master at Clifton College in 1874 and began playing for the Clifton Rugby Football Club two years later.